AhmedAbuelnour/Flaminco/Flaminco.TickCronos/README.md

 ## Logging

-Flaminco.TickCronos logs job status, execution times, and errors using the .NET `ILogger`.
+LowCodeHub.TickCronos logs job status, execution times, and errors using the .NET `ILogger`.
 Ensure logging is set up in your application to capture job activities.

 ## License